"What is attention deficit hyperactivity disorder (ADHD)?

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-PRECAUTIONS: Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or to other sympathomimetic amines (e.g., dextroamphetamine); or if you have any other allergies.
+PRECAUTIONS: Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or to other sympathomimetic drugs (such as amphetamine or dextroamphetamine); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.

-Caution is advised when using this drug in children because it may affect weight, growth rate, and height.
+Children may be more sensitive to the side effects of this drug, especially weight loss.
+This medication may slow down a child's growth.
 The doctor may recommend temporarily stopping the medication from time to time to reduce this risk.
 Monitor your child's weight and height.
 Consult your doctor or pharmacist for more details.

 During pregnancy, this medication should be used only if clearly needed.
 Discuss the risks and benefits with your doctor.
 Infants born to mothers who are dependent on this medication may be born too soon (premature) and have low birth weight.
 They may also have withdrawal symptoms.
 Tell your doctor immediately if you notice possible mood changes, agitation, or unusual tiredness in your newborn.